 Ancient Sukhothai – the cradle of the Siam empire

 Waterfalls, caves, temples – in the Northwest near Chiang Mai

 Phimai – the small Angkor Wat of Thailand

 Are you already dreaming of tubing on the Pai river?

-Invite your friends!
+Invite your friends for chilling and tubing in Pai!
 Together you can plan your Thailand North – trip – Share the link to the post on your social media channels!
 A positive echo on the internet also helps search engines to separate spam from good content and thus improves the search for all – Thank you!